rweather/lightweight-crypto/README.md

 The approach we take in this library is "ChaChaPoly Units".
-The library contains a reasonably efficient 32-bit non-vectorized implementation of the ChaChaPoly AEAD scheme that we will not be optimising any further.
+The library contains a reasonably efficient 32-bit non-vectorized implementation of the ChaChaPoly AEAD scheme from my Arduino cryptography library.
 This makes it a known quanitity to compare with other algorithms side by side.

 If an algorithm is measured at 0.8 ChaChaPoly Units on a specific embedded microprocessor at a specific clock speed, then that means that it is